marina-leer/pubCounteR/README.md

 </p>

 <p align="justify">
 For a set of genes, using official gene symbols (Maltais et al. 2002) belonging to the human or murine genome, such as those derived from differential expression analysis in RNA-seq datasets, and a defined set of keywords that is biologically-driven and represents a specific area of research, the algorithm constructs a query separately for each gene, and uses the R-package rentrez (Winter, 2017) to access NCBI’s PubMed database (www.PubMed.gov; Lu et al. 2011) and its search functions.
+The returned hits, i.e. publications, are summarised for each gene separately and represented as a publication activity for as many as 50 genes.
+This will result in a barplot visualisation, that displays for every gene of interest the number of the detected publication activity, and exports the most recent individual 100 publications per gene in a csv file format.
 </p>

 <p align="center">